ecseymour/county_trajectory_analysis/README.md

 df.loc[ (df['ppctchg'] >= 0) & (df['nbr_avg_ppctchg'] >= 0), 'category'] = 'D'
 ```

+* For most counties I found neighbors using the shapefile with the geometries clipped to the coastlines.
+This is to make sure Michigan is not a neighbor of Illinois.
+For a small number of coastal counties, however, I used the shapefile of counties that is not clipped to the coastline to identify the nearest neighbors.
+These include counties in MA and WA.
+Their FIPS codes are '25019', '25007', '53055'.
 * Each county then has a sequence of each of these four states for each decade from 1950-1960 to 2000-2010.
 I then created a typology of sequences using the `TraMineR` package in R. This is the same package used by Elizabeth Delmelle for the paper, "Mapping the DNA of Urban Neighborhoods." __NOTE: I created separate typologies for counties that lost population and those that gained population 2000-2010.
 This necessarily privileges the most recent period in grouping counties__.
 * To cluster states using the `TraMineR` package we must first create a state sequence object from the input data using `seqdef`
 * We then need to create a substitution matrix and assign insert/deletion costs.
 These are the costs we wish to impose for changing a state in a given sequence in order to render that sequence identical to another.
 For this we use `seqcost`.